starknet-io/starknet.js/www/guides/define_call_message.md

 	recipient: account0.address,
 	owner: account0.address
 });
-// in Typescript, the object type is : `uint256.Uint256`
 ```
 ### Array of < any > :
 With this type, you can includes :